Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 - **`src/rag-service.js` (RAG Service):** Executes the RAG pipeline.
   - **Context-Filtered Retrieval:** It performs a **Hybrid Search** that is strictly filtered by `client_id` and, when available, `listing_id` or other context-specific tags.
   - **Dynamic Prompt Construction:** Creates a detailed prompt using instructions and templates defined in the client's configuration file.
+- **Future: Chat History for RAG:** Embeddings of chat history turns can be stored in Pinecone for RAG context, referencing full text in Supabase.
 - **Asynchronous Document Ingestion Pipeline:** A separate, configurable service responsible for:
   - **Source Processing:** Applying client-specific rules for chunking and tagging documents.
 This includes structured metadata ingestion, template-based chunking, and NLP-based analysis.
   - **Embedding & Upserting:** Generating vector embeddings and writing the data to the vector database with rich metadata (`client_id`, `listing_id`, etc.).